zendeskgarden/css-components/packages/css-tables/README.md

 * Every table must include a `<caption>` element with the title of the table as its first descendant.
-The `.c-table__caption` BEM component provides rudimentary styling (along with support for RTL) and is meant to be enhanced with CSS for individual table designs.
+The `.c-table__caption` BEM component provides minimal styling (along with support for RTL) and is meant to be enhanced with custom CSS for individual table designs.
 * Use `aria-sort` to indicate column sort order.
 * Use a `button` to handle keyboard toggle for a `.c-table__row__cell__sortable` component.
-Combined with the previous checkpoint, the HTML would look something like this:
+Combined with the previous point, the HTML would look something like this:

 ```html
 <th aria-sort="ascending" class="c-table__row__cell">